mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 Although installing the Velero command-line interface is optional and independent of deploying a DKP cluster, having access to the command-line interface provides several benefits.
 For example, you can use the Velero command-line interface to back up or restore a cluster on demand, or to modify certain settings without changing the Velero configuration.

-- By default, Konvoy sets up Velero to use MinIO over TLS using a self-signed certificate.
+- By default, DKP sets up Velero to use MinIO over TLS using a self-signed certificate.
 - As a result, when using certain commands, you may be asked to use the `--insecure-skip-tls-verify` flag.

 Again, the default setup is not suitable for production use-cases.